 Overall, the activity of dog yoga doesn’t strive for perfection, but rather to bring dogs into yoga to add laughter and fun.

-We know that dogs are good for our health, so adding them into the mind and body wellness activity of yoga only makes it better.
+We know that dogs are good for our health, so adding them to the mind and body wellness activity of yoga only makes it better.

 Although doga started as a class, you can also practice doga at home.
 There are many books and video tutorials available for help as well.